Residency in Mexico is possible via many routes.

 Obtaining Mexican residency through family unity offers several benefits:

-• Access to Services: With residency, you have access to public healthcare and other services available to Mexican residents.
-Access to certain services may require official documents, such as your resident card.
+- Access to Services: With residency, you have access to public healthcare and other services available to Mexican residents.
+Access to certain services may require official documents, such as your resident card, and it’s wise to learn about healthcare in Mexico and key things to know before you need medical care.

-Mexican residency not only provides legal benefits but also helps create a sense of belonging, allowing you to fully immerse yourself in Mexican culture and enjoy everything the country has to offer.
+Mexican residency not only provides legal benefits but also helps create a sense of belonging, allowing you to fully immerse yourself in Mexican culture and enjoy everything the country has to offer while understanding that Mexico is not a 3rd world country but a modern nation with strong infrastructure and vibrant communities.

 What If You Need Help?

-The can provide you with vetted contacts, including trusted facilitators, legal translators, and immigration experts, to make your residency journey smooth and stress-free.
+We can provide you with vetted contacts, including trusted facilitators, legal translators, and immigration experts, to make your residency journey smooth and stress-free.
+It is advisable to consult with an immigration specialist to navigate the complexities of the Family Unity Visa application process, and to spend time in different neighborhoods so you understand local realities like noises you should know about before moving to Mexico.

 Whether you’re unsure about the documentation requirements or need assistance booking appointments, our relocation guide and vetted contacts will help you every step of the way.
 If you need to obtain or replace a lost or missing document issued by authorities, such as a birth certificate or marriage certificate, additional steps may be required.
 We understand the complexities of obtaining Mexican residency, and our trusted contacts can save you time, stress, and potential setbacks.